ruben2020/codequery/README.md

 The CodeQuery database file can be viewed and queried using the *codequery* GUI tool.

-## Latest version = v0.01
+## Latest version = v0.02

-For Windows, v0.01 available here for download: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)
+For Windows, v0.02 available here for download: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)

 For Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
 The latest git version (HEAD on master branch) can be used.

+Please read [NEWS](NEWS.txt) to find out more.

 ## How is it different from cscope and ctags?
 What are the advantages?